 Setting up the rainfly before the hammock definitely helped with this issue, but I do feel like the cord cams, which are designed for knot-free loosening and tightening of the ridgeline and the guylines are a weak point in the Mantis design and could potentially result in a wet night if not set up properly.

 If you’ve never hammock camped before, I recommend giving it a try at home before committing to a longer camping trip.
-We found the Kammok Mantis to be extremely comfortable when it was set up properly, but there was a learning curve before we found optimum comfort.
+I’ve found the Kammok Mantis to be extremely comfortable when it was set up properly, but there was a learning curve before I found optimum comfort.

 It’s important that your camping hammock doesn’t hang too tightly between the trees and that one side isn’t a lot higher than the other.
 Trees that are 13 to 18 feet apart are ideal and laying on the diagonal will give you more surface area and more support.

 The bug net on the Mantis has sturdy zippers on both sides so you aren’t limited when getting in and out.
 It can also be removed on bug-free nights (what are those?) or swapped out for the optional winter barrier, which would be awesome for hammock camping in cold weather.

 For added comfort and warmth while hammock camping, you can throw in the Pongo inflatable sleeping pad which is three inches thick with a tapered design that pushes the walls of the hammock away from your body.

 While the Pongo worked fine, I preferred using an underquilt for warmth so that I could move around a bit and take advantage of the body-hugging features of the hammock.
 I would recommend experimenting with both pads and quilts to find a system that works best for you.

 Another option for added comfort is the Puffin inflatable camping pillow, also by Kammok, which also attaches to the inside of the hammock so it doesn’t escape in the night.
 Both the Pongo pad and the Puffin pillow can be used on the ground with a tent.

 Weight and Packability